rishabNeu/K8S/README.md

 ` kubectl create -f file_name.yaml `

+## :earth_asia:  _ConfigMaps_
+- It is helpful inorder to pass the env variables to the required Pods.
+- We need to create **Config Maps** either through imperative or declarative(yaml file) way.

 ## :basecampy: _Pods_

 - A Pod is such that it contain one or more containers inside it.